 17. Devon Rex

-Devon Rex cats have very short silky hair and an adorable face dominated by large eyes and prominent ears.
+Devon Rex cats have short silky hair and an adorable face dominated by large eyes and prominent ears.
 They are extremely playful and great with children.
-Devon Rex cats do well with other animals and are able to adapt quickly and effectively to a variety of different situations.
+Devon Rex cats do well with other animals and can adapt quickly and effectively to a variety of different situations.

 These pretty cats are notable for their signature cream and grey fur and large eyes.
 They might look big and fluffy, but their fur is designed in such a way that it won’t shed easily.
 Javanese cats are ideal for people who want long-haired cats but don’t want to deal with any shedding.